nomomon/text-2-emoji/README.md

+> This project is for the Machine Learning Practical ([WBAI060-05](https://ocasys.rug.nl/current/catalog/course/WBAI060-05)) course, as such we cannot accept outside contibutions at the moment.

 # NLP Wizards: Emoji Prediction

 In this project, we will be predicting the emoji for a given tweet.
 Our current approach uses a neural network classifier which is trained on the word2vec sentence embeddings of the tweets.